Atonement (2007 film): Casting

 Casting the film was a lengthy process for Wright, particularly choosing the right actors for his protagonists.
 Having previously worked with Keira Knightley on Pride & Prejudice (2005), he expressed his admiration for her, stating, "I think she's a really extraordinary actress".
-Referencing her character's unlikeability, Wright commended on Knightley's bravery in tackling this type of role without any fear of how the audience will receive this characterisation, stating "It's a character that's not always likeable and I think so many young actors these days are terrified of being disliked at any given moment in case the audience doesn't come and pay their box-office money to see them again.
+Referencing her character's unlikeability, Wright commented on Knightley's bravery in tackling this type of role without any fear of how the audience will receive this characterisation, stating "It's a character that's not always likeable and I think so many young actors these days are terrified of being disliked at any given moment in case the audience doesn't come and pay their box-office money to see them again.
 Keira is not afraid of that.
 She puts her craft first."
 As opposed to casting McAvoy, "Knightley was in almost the opposite position—that of a sexy, beautiful movie star who, despite having worked steadily since she was seven, was widely underestimated as an actress."
 In preparation for her role, Knightley watched films from the 1930s and 1940s, such as Brief Encounter and In Which We Serve, to study the "naturalism" of the performance that Wright wanted in Atonement.

 James McAvoy, despite turning down previous offers to work with Wright, nonetheless remained the director's first choice.
+Wright was immediately impressed after first seeing McAvoy in a performance at the Hampstead Theatre, commenting that "he was just stunning.
+You could certainly see the seeds of what he'd eventually achieve...He's a damn good actor, which is the main reason I cast him."
 Producers met several actors for the role of Robbie, but McAvoy was the only one who was offered the part.
-He fit Wright's bid for someone who "had the acting ability to take the audience with him on his personal and physical journey."
+He fitted Wright's bid for someone who "had the acting ability to take the audience with him on his personal and physical journey."
 McAvoy describes Robbie as one of the most difficult characters he has ever played, "because he's very straight-ahead."
 Further describing his casting process, Wright commented how "there is something undeniably charming about McAvoy".
 One of the most important qualities that particularly resonated with Wright was "McAvoy's own working-class roots," which McAvoy noted was something that Wright was very much interested in.
 Once Wright put both Knightley and McAvoy together, their "palpable sexual chemistry" immediately became apparent.
 The biggest risk Wright took in casting McAvoy was that "The real question was whether the five-foot-seven, slightly built, ghostly pale Scotsman had what it takes to be a true screen idol."